mongodb-labs/django-mongodb-cli/docs/source/index.rst

 .. note::

-    This documentation is for the MongoDB Python Database Experience team and developers of third party libraries interested in supporting `Django MongoDB Backend`_.
+    This documentation is for MongoDB staff and developers of Django third party libraries interested in supporting `Django MongoDB Backend`_.

-    Users of `Django MongoDB Backend`_ should read the `Django MongoDB Backend documentation`_.
+    End users of `Django MongoDB Backend`_ should read the `Django MongoDB Backend documentation`_.

 About